benaziel/jax-jetson-orin-nano-wheels/README.md

 ## Prerequisites

-The system default gcc/clang on JetPack 6.2 cannot compile jaxlib. clang 17 is required (clang 14, the apt default, fails on ARM SVE).
+The system default gcc/clang on JetPack 6.2 isn't able to compile jaxlib. clang 17 is required (clang 14, the apt default, fails on ARM SVE).
 If rebuilding from source:

 ```bash
 wget https://apt.llvm.org/llvm.sh